andresarbelaez/flix/README.md

 - [ ] User sees an error message when there's a networking error.
 - [ ] Movies are displayed using a CollectionView instead of a TableView.
-- [ ] User can search for a movie.
+- [x] User can search for a movie.
 - [x] All images fade in as they are loading.
 - [x] User can view the large movie poster by tapping on a cell.
 - [ ] For the large poster, load the low resolution image first and then switch to the high resolution image when complete.
 - [x] Customize the selection effect of the cell.
 - [x] Customize the navigation bar.
 - [x] Customize the UI.
-Implemented icons from iconmonstr
+Implemented icons from iconmonstr.
+Added UI animations.

 The following **additional** features are implemented:

 - [x] Customize the search bar
 - [x] Movie vote average is shown (scale 1-10)...
-Averages below 5 are displayed in red.
-Averages above 5 are displayed in green.
+A function determines the display color of these ratings (red, yellow, or green).
 - [x] Release Date is shown in details view
 - [x] User can scroll in details view to see movie overview
 - [x] On app launch, an initial message is shown
+- [x] A tab bar is implemented for user to navigate between Now Playing, Top Rated, and Popular
+- [x] **Proof of concept**: a webView pushes user to a Fandango search of the current movie.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):